rsimon58/GrowCuts/README.md

 # GrowCuts
-example of using grow cuts to find the boundary of an object
+C++/CUDA implementation of GrowCuts to find the boundary of an object

 # Reference
 V. Vezhnevets, V. Konouchine.
 "Grow-Cut" - Interactive Multi-Label N-D Image Segmentation".